spectrocloud/edgeforge/README.md

 ```
 +iso                       Build an ISO only
 +build-provider-images     Build images only, no ISO
-+build-all-images          Build images only, no ISO
++build-all-images          Build all images and the ISO
 ```

 If CanvOS is not yet preset, it will automatically be cloned into the CanvOS subdirectory.